cisagov/ICSNPP/zeek_bsap_serial_parser/README.md

 This is an BSAP Serial to Ethernet parser developed for the Zeek NSM platform.

-This parser requires that there is a Serial to Ethernet converter converting serial BSAP to Ethernet using ports 1234 or 1235 over UDP.
+This parser requires a serial to Ethernet converter converting serial BSAP to Ethernet using either port 1234 or 1235 over UDP.

 This parser has been developed as a Zeek plugin that can be added to existing Zeek installations and log important fields and variables within the BSAP protocol.
-This parser was developed to be capture the most common used functions in the field.
-The functions within the [scripts/main.zeek](scripts/main.zeek) and [src/events.bif](src/events.bif) file should prove to be a good guide on how to add new logging functionality.
+This parser was developed to be capture the most commonly used functions in the field.
+The functions within the [scripts/main.zeek](scripts/main.zeek) and [src/events.bif](src/events.bif) file should be a good guide on how to add new logging functionality.

-There are currently 4 Zeek log files that can be output by this parser.
-These log files are defined in the [scripts/main.zeek](scripts/main.zeek) file.
+There are currently 4 Zeek log files that can be produced by this parser.
+These log files are defined in [scripts/main.zeek](scripts/main.zeek).
 * bsap_serial_header.log
 * bsap_serial_rdb.log
 * bsap_serial_rdb_ext.log
 * bsap_serial_unknown.log

 For additional information on these log files, see the *Logging Capabilities* section below.

-## NOTE
-If other BSAP parsers are installed ie. (BSAP_IP) then there will likely be other logs that show up because they will be parsing messages that come across on port 1234,1235 over UDP.
-If you would like to keep these separate you can change the ports on the serial to ethernet converter to a port that is not used.
-In (scripts/main.zeek) you can change the port to match the ports on the serial to ethernet converter before compiling code.

 ## Installation